Avanade/Beef/samples/MyEf.Hr/README.md

 This _EDA_ sample will walk through the implementation in a number of logical steps (these describe the integration of the _CoreEx_ capabilities to enable) to achieve the end-to-end Employee's User Account deactivation:

-7. [Transactional Outbox](./docs/Transactional-Outbox.md) - enqueue events into the database
+7. [Transactional Outbox](./docs/Transactional-Outbox.md) - enqueue events into the database.
 8. [Service Bus Publish](./docs/Service-Bus-Publish.md) - dequeue events (relay) from database publishing to Azure Service Bus.
 9. [Service Bus Subscribe](./docs/Service-Bus-Subscribe.md) - simulate an additional domain subscribing to an event (from Azure Service Bus).